jamesabel/osnap/docs/source/userguide.rst

 Introduction
 ------------
 `OSNAP` essentially has two phases - the development phase and the installer phase.
 Freezing and installing applications can run into issues and it's best to proceed step by step.
-This is handy in case there are problems so that debugging is a more reasonable task.
+This is handy in case there are problems, so that debugging is a more reasonable task.

 Development Phase